Burns Philp Building, Normanton: History

 While passenger services had always been part of the company's business as a means of supporting the cargo trade, James Burns realised the tourism potential of the South Pacific while he was in Java securing the importation of copra in 1908.
-The Burns Philp Tour and Travel Department was established soon after, and the company published the Picturesque Travel magazine from 1911 promoting travel destinations worldwide.Burns Philp had a monopoly on shipping passenger services in Melanesia prior to World War I. By the mid-1920s, Burns Philp World Tour and Travel Department became agents for QANTAS.
+The Burns Philp Tour and Travel Department was established soon after, and the company published the Picturesque Travel magazine from 1911 promoting travel destinations worldwide.Burns Philp had a monopoly on shipping passenger services in Melanesia prior to World War I. By the mid-1920s, Burns Philp World Tour and Travel Department became agents for Qantas.
 The Winton-based company which had formed in 1920 established a mail route from Charleville to Cloncurry in 1925, which was extended to Camooweal in 1925 and to Normanton by 1927.
 The inaugural run to Normanton was piloted by one of the company founders Hudson Fysh.
 The first paying passengers on the mail run arrived in Normanton on 17 April 1929 after a fifty-one hour flight over three days.
 Burns Philp travel manager Mr Harman promoted the town as a sportsman's paradise, rich in wild fowl and alligators, fifty pound barramundi, groper, diamond fish and swordfish, with well priced accommodation available at the local hotels.
 Air transport became an integral part of business in the Gulf, even improving the local fishing industry, allowing fish caught at Normanton in the morning, to be sold at Longreach the same evening.
 By 1930, winter trips to Normanton were being promoted by Burns Philp travel office in Brisbane.

 By the late 1940s the population of Normanton had declined to 234.
 The development of the prawn fishing industry at Karumba during the 1950s led to its population increasing into the 1970s, as it became the centre of the Gulf fishing industry.
 The prawn and barramundi fishing industries generated around $130 million in 2010.
 Tourism and amateur fishing are also major industries in the region.

-Burns Philp and Company continued to expand and remained a blue-chip mainstay of the Australian Stock Exchange throughout the 20th century, and by the 1980s it was an international empire of more than 200 companies involved in a range of industries from toy manufacture, perfume production, pharmaceuticals, car sales and the BBC hardware chain.
+Burns Philp and Company continued to expand and remained a blue-chip mainstay on the stock exchange throughout the 20th century, and by the 1980s it was an international empire of more than 200 companies involved in a range of industries from toy manufacture, perfume production, pharmaceuticals, car sales and the BBC hardware chain.
 It had been involved in insurance and banking, backing the formation of the North Queensland Insurance Company, which later grew into QBE.